ssaniva/cs594-spring-2015/exams/exam01.md

 # Exam 01

 This exam is consisted of two parts.
-You must work on the exam alone -- do not discuss the exam with other students as the consequence is pretty severe.
+You must work on the exam alone -- do not discuss the exam with anyone as the consequence of failure to comply will be pretty severe.
+You have until 11:59 PM Sunday 12 April 2015 to complete the exam.

-## Theory Questions
+## Discussion Part

 Answer each of the following questions carefully.
 It is not enough to "quote" the text.
 Note that some questions require an example for full credit.